Aug 17th 2023

 Mental health disorders cover a wide range of conditions relating to the mind and how we perceive the world around us.
 Anyone can have a mental health disorder and some of us may only feel the symptoms of one from time to time.

 Mental health disorders can affect anyone at any point in their life, from children to senior citizens.
 Some disorders can affect mood, making the person susceptible to dramatic highs and lows, some affect personality and behavior, and others alter the person’s perception of reality.
-All disorders have their own levels of severity and are all treatable with dedicated medical care.
+All disorders have their own levels of severity and are all treatable with dedicated psychiatric care.

 If you feel your mental health is not good, then visit your doctor for an assessment.
-They will ask specific questions and evaluate your circumstances in order to determine with you have a mental health disorder or not.
+They will ask specific questions and evaluate your circumstances in order to determine whether you have a mental health disorder or not.
 They will look at:

-A doctor will often evaluate your mood, behavior, and thoughts as well as other symptoms in order to see what criteria you meet for certain mental health conditions.
+A doctor will often evaluate your mood, behavior, and thoughts, as well as other symptoms in order to see what criteria you meet for certain mental health conditions.
 For instance, experiencing low mood, avoidant behavior, and negative thoughts may suggest depression, while panic attacks and high levels of stress could suggest anxiety.